 Physically, we were spent – emotionally and spiritually, though, we were positively filled to the brim.

 And this is what we love about road trips – one day, we will live our lives permanently on the road.
 For now, though, it was back to bustling Tokyo, and our first encounter with Mount Fuji.
-More on that coming up very soon – stay tuned!
+See you on the other side!